The WhereNext Platform

 ›What data sources does WhereNext use?

-27 institutional sources: World Bank (economic, governance, infrastructure), WHO (healthcare, universal-coverage index), OECD (PISA education, tax statistics), Eurostat (European labour, cost), UNESCO (school enrolment), Yale EPI (environment), IEP Global Peace Index (safety), EF English Proficiency Index (language access), Open-Meteo (climate), national statistics offices, and named visa authorities (AIMA Portugal, Residency Malta, MISE Italy, USCIS, Singapore EDB, Dubai ICP).
+institutional public-domain datasets: World Bank (economic, governance, infrastructure), WHO (healthcare, universal-coverage index), OECD (PISA education, tax statistics), Eurostat (European labour, cost), UNESCO (school enrolment), Yale EPI (environment), IEP Global Peace Index (safety), EF English Proficiency Index (language access), Open-Meteo (climate), national statistics offices, and named visa authorities (AIMA Portugal, Residency Malta, MISE Italy, USCIS, Singapore EDB, Dubai ICP).
 Full source list with update cadence: /methodology.

 ›How often is the data updated?